 - Output consensus sequences as list

 In the example above, sequences that share identical name part when separated by an underscore will be matched together (see Example).
-Consequently, both the Heavy-1, Kappa-1 and Lambda-1 sequences will be matched together resulting in 3 individual contig files; Heavy-1 Assembly, Kappa-1 Assembly and Lambda-1 Assembly.
+Consequently, the Heavy-1, Heavy-2, Kappa-1 and Kappa-2 sequences will be matched together resulting in 4 individual contig files; Heavy-1 Assembly, Heavy-2 Assembly, Kappa-1 Assembly and Kappa-2 Assembly.

 **Note that for chromatogram assembly, the orientation of fragments will be determined automatically, and they will be reverse complemented where necessary.
 Learn more about batch assembly by name and how to assemble chromatograms here.